aboerhave/jquery-salary-calculator/notes.md

 [x] add more style (?)
     [x] want to shade every other row of table
     [x] want to align boxes for input
+[] want to add ability to check if inputs are all filled in [] want to add ability to check if id# exists already